James-M-Cross/Analyzing_Baseball_Data_with_R_walkthrough/README.md

-## Analyzing Baseball Data with R, Second Edition
+## Walkthrough of Analyzing Baseball Data with R, Second Edition
 Authors: Max Marchi, Jim Albert, Benjamin S. Baumer

 I will be following along with the coding in novel.